Jouwana-Daibes/gator-rss-aggregator/README.md

 You can extend Gator by adding new commands to the commands.ts file.
 Follow the existing structure of command handlers to register and run new commands.

 # License
-This project is licensed under the MIT License.

 This project is licensed under the MIT License - see the LICENSE file for details.